Lit: A Column About Good Books (May)

 Banana Yoshimoto is one of Japan’s most celebrated writers, but her success stateside has, at best, been relegated to cult status.
 Maybe The Lake, her latest to be translated into English, will be the one to break her out into the mainstream.
 But maybe not.

-The book’s narrator and her love interest, Nakajima, (which may stretch the definitions of “love” for some) engage in long discussions about their feelings, explaining exactly how they feel.
+The book’s narrator and her love interest, Nakajima, (which may stretch the definitions of “love” for some) engage in long discussions about their feelings, explaining exactly how they feel about short term loans UK.
 The result is a series of awkward exchanges that are sterile and devoid of emotion.
 Initially, I chalked it up to sloppy translating, but it becomes apparent that Yoshimoto’s simplicity — both in prose and narrative — speaks to a mastery of form.
 She is methodical in her pacing, delicate with her dialogue.
 The horrors from Nakajima’s past, which reveal themselves late in the book, feel inevitable but unpredictable.

 Though it may come across as shallow at first, the depth of Yoshimoto’s minimalism reveals itself days after you finish reading.
 When I got to the last page of The Lake, I felt largely unsatisfied, but a month later, I find myself returning to the book with some regularity.
 Even at fewer than 150 pages, The Lake will haunt you.